lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

   };
 ```

 This means "you can use functions from this module when defining this record".
-I don't believe this syntax is better all the time, and fortunately there's a [PR open to not reformat "open" statements](https://github.com/facebook/reason/pull/1826).
+I don't believe this syntax is better all the time, but fortunately there's a [PR open to not reformat "open" statements](https://github.com/facebook/reason/pull/1826).

 We can also open the Js.Promise module in `createDeckSideEffects`: